 I think it’s essential to look at the groin similarly.
 You have your adductors, external joint rotators, and extensors that are more powerful when pushing off or more potent than the brake, that is, the groin that works on internal rotation, adduction, and flexion.
 We need to strengthen that movement and eccentric matter to help rehabilitate and maintain that body part and avoid those injuries.

 I hope you enjoyed the interview.

-Feel free to email me and let me know what topic you would like to cover in upcoming interviews or fitness professionals you would like me to interview.
+Feel free to email me and let me know what topic you would like to cover in upcoming interviews or what fitness professionals you would like me to interview.

 Rick Kaselj, MS